juliamauri/RedEye-Engine/README.md

 ## Version Notes

-### PreRelease v3.X ***Big Fucking Update***
+### Release v3.3 ***Big F---ing Update***
 * Graphics:
-    * Added and implemented **Deferred Shading Lights**!
+    * Added and implemented **Deferred Light Shading**!
-        * New render pipeline that can change deferred and no light shader.
+        * New render pipeline can toggle lighting modes.
         * **Added Component Light**!
-        * Shininess as defalut use on material.
+        * Support for material Shininess value.
     * Added **Commponent Water**!
-        * Implemented **dynamic foam** to water!
+        * Implemented **dynamic foam** on water!
-          * New internal values that our system detect and send it to the shader.
-You can request the depth texture.
+          * New shader's internal values are parsed and uploaded to the shader.
+You may now request the depth texture generated each frame.
-        * Because of new render pipeline, we configured a water component that works automatically with deferred and no lights.
+        * Because of new render pipeline, we configured a water component that works automatically with and without deferring.
-        * Implemented to auto generate your water resource. you can select if you want deferred or not (**engine escense**, everything we use on the engine you can implemented it with our tools!).
+        * Implemented procedure automatically generate your own water resource.
+You may select if you want deferred or not (**engine scene**, everything we use on the engine you can implemented it step by step with our editor tools!).
 * **Performance**:
-    * Implemented our PoolMapped to gameobjects and components (RE_GOManager class).
+    * Implemented Gameobject's and components' Hash Table (RE_GOManager class).
-        * **Zero pointers and bye UUID** (windows), now works with UID (unsigned long long) generated with our random generator (playing with **bitwise operation**).
+        * **Hash Table removes using new's, delete's and UUID** (windows).
+Now using UID (unsigned long long) generated with our random generator (playing with **bitwise operators**) to reference any gamepbject or component.
-        * PoolMapped becomes to **dynamic array**, increases when it's full.
+        * Upgraded Hash Table array's to **dynamic arrays**, increasing array size when full.
         * Implemented RE_GOManager on scene and gameobjects resources (Model, Scene and Prefab).
-        * **New serialization** based on pools.
+        * **New serialization** based on Hash Table direct memory copying.
-        * Using pools we can **avoiding unnecesary interations**, because we have more control on everything.
+        * Using Hash Tables allows **x3 faster iteration** in scene elements.
+All data is neatly stored together and removes using pointers to access all elements.
     * Code CleanUp:
         * **Removing warning**s.
-        * Implementing **C++ casts** (dynamic, static, const).
+        * Implementing **C++ casts** (dynamic, static, const and reinterpret).
         * **Zero recursivity** methods.
         * **Removing App pointer**, welcome static values.
     * Fixed some OpenGL errors and warnings.
+We found them thanks to adding new debug log polling from opengl.
 * Resources:
-    * Implemented **erase resources** and updates the other resources.
+    * Implemented **erase resources**.
+It updates other resources with dependencies.
     * Visual upgrade on panel assets.
-    * Fixed thumnails, actually gameobjects and material thumbnails don't render properly.
+    * Fixed thumbnails; although an issue remains where some gameobjects and material thumbnails don't render properly.
 * Usability
-    * Implemented **destroy GameObjects**!
+    * Implemented **destroy GameObject**!
-    * Added create prefab from any gameobject of hiteracy.
+    * Added create prefab from any gameobject of hierarchy.
     * Added **Gizmo** (ImGuizmo).
-    * Added and implemented **Commands!** You can do and redo all transformations!
+    * Added and implemented **Commands!** You can do and redo all transformation changes!
-    * New window for watch all transforms of the scene (debug pruposes).
+    * New window monitoring all scene transforms (debug pruposes).
     * Added **OpenGL Debug Output**.
 Now automatcally send logs to console!
-    * New Scene and Save Scene Buttons.
-PopUp window before closing if you did no save.
+    * "New Scene" and "Save Scene" Buttons.
+PopUp window opens before closing if current scene changes haven't been save.
 * Implemented all primitives from **par_shapes.h**
-* Added functional Component Grid!
+* Added functional Grid Component!
 * Added and implemented new AudioModule with **Wwise**!
-    * You can configure the folder of output from wwise editor inside of engine folder for **hot reaolanding** the new changes inmediatly!
+    * You can configure the folder of output from wwise editor inside of engine folder for **hot reloading** new changes inmediatly!
-    * Added new panel of module audio that you can send calls to Wwise.
+    * Added new audio module panel which to send calls to Wwise.

 ### Release v3.2
-* Added and implemented **EASTL** and dependence EA libraries.
-Bye STD.
+* Added and implemented **EASTL** and EA libraries' dependencies.
+Good bye STD.
-* Fixed **Dynamic AABB Tree** crash
+* Fixed **Dynamic AABB Tree** crash.

 ### Release v3.1
 * Added **shader parsing** for uniform values.